hkotek/hkotek.com/index.md

 Recent and upcoming presentations
 ---------------------------------

+* TBD.
+Colloquium talk, Department of Linguistics, Stony Brook University, Fall 2017.

+* TBD.
+Cognitive semantics and quantities kick-off workshop.
+Institute for Logic, Language, and Computation, University of Amsterdam, September 2017.

+*  **Ellipsis licensing in sluicing: A QuD account**.
+Chicago Linguistic Society (CLS) 53, University of Chicago, May 2017 (with Matt Barros).

 * **Stereotypical Gender Effects in 2016**.
 CUNY Conference on Human Sentence Processing 30, MIT, April 2017 (with Margaret Grant, Jayun Bae and Jeffrey Lamontagne).